How to Reset a Garage Door Keypad Code

-- Broken Springs: Having broken torsion or extension springs is among one of the most common reasons why a garage door won’t properly open.
+- Broken springs: Having broken torsion or extension springs is one of the most common reasons a garage door won’t properly open.
+This could be the culprit if you experienced any signs of a broken spring before the door stopped working, like balance issues and excessive squeaking.
 Springs are designed to last a determined number of cycles before finally wearing and breaking.
-Torsion springs will last up to 20,000 cycles, while extension springs are expected to reliably function up to 10,000 cycles.
-Once the springs have broken, the door is too heavy to be lifted by the motor alone and must be replaced in order to restore movement.
+Torsion springs will last up to 20,000 cycles, while extension springs should reliably function up to 10,000 cycles.
+Once a spring breaks, the door is too heavy to be lifted by the motor alone and requires replacing to restore movement.

-- Worn Cables: Like the garage door torsion or extension springs, cables are also responsible for controlling smooth, safe and reliable garage door movement.
+- Worn cables: Like the garage door torsion or extension springs, cables are also responsible for controlling smooth, safe and reliable garage door movement.
 Typically, when the garage door springs break, the cables will also need to be replaced.
-Due to the dangerous nature of replacing garage door springs and cables, replacement efforts should be performed by a professional.
+Due to the dangerous nature of replacing springs and cables, a professional should perform replacement efforts.

-- Stripped Garage Door Opener Gear: A stripped garage door opener gear is typically caused when the door is too heavy for the opener to lift and there’s too much strain.
-If this is the case, you’ll hear a humming or grinding noise emitting from the opener as it struggles to lift and lower the door.
-To solve this issue, either replace the damaged gear or consider upgrading your opener to a model that is better equipped to operate the door.
+- Stripped garage door opener gear: A stripped garage door opener gear typically occurs when the door is too heavy for the opener to lift and there’s too much strain.
+If this is the case, you’ll hear a humming or grinding noise from the opener as it struggles to raise and lower the door.
+Either replace the damaged gear or consider upgrading your opener to a more suitable model to solve this issue.

 For Quality Garage Door Repairs, Contact RCS Carolina Garage Doors